uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_global3.md

 ## Barrier

 When `MPI_Barrier` is invoked, each process pauses until all processes in the communicator group have called this function.
 The `MPI_BARRIER` is used to synchronize processes.
 It should be used sparingly, since it "serializes" a parallel program.
-Most of the global communication routines contain an implicit barrier so an explicit `MPI_Barrier` is not required.
+Most of the collective communication routines contain an implicit barrier so an explicit `MPI_Barrier` is not required.

 ### C++
 ```c++